Direct billing is available now. *

 British Columbians on premium assistance (low income) can claim part of their visit to a Registered Massage Therapist through their British Columbia Medical Services Plan (MSP).
 MSP will contribute up to $23 per visit for up to ten (10) total visits to supplementary health care providers per year.
 Unfortunately, we don’t do direct billing with MSP.

 WorkSafeBC covers injured workers for their visits to a Registered Massage Therapist.
 An injured worker must inform the Registered Massage Therapist (RMT) if the visit is due to a workplace injury.
 Not all RMTs accept injured workers’ claims as there is a process to be verified.
 We often refer to these claims out as the shorter but “more often” booking requirements that are difficult for our clinic to accommodate.
-Please call the clinic.
+Sorry, we don’t do direct billing wit WorkSafeBC.

 Veterans Affairs Canada(VAC) (previously DVA)

 Canada’s Veterans are covered for treatment through the Department of Veterans Affairs.
-Check with your VAC adjudicator regarding registered massage therapy coverage and a referral.
-You may need to do reimbursement by yourself at the moment.
-But we will bill directly to VAC in the future.
+Check with your VAC adjudicator regarding registered massage therapy and Acupuncture coverage and a referral.
+We now bill directly to VAC (For RMT Massage and Acupuncture).

 RCMP Members are covered for massage therapy treatments through an RMT in British Columbia.
 RCMP Health Services and RMTS work together to determine an appropriate treatment plan.
 Starting January 1st, 2014, RCMP members have $4800 to spend in total, per calendar year, for their supplementary health benefits including chiropractic, physiotherapy, massage therapy and acupuncture.
 The $4800 does NOT include taxes.
-We will bill directly to RCMP/Medavie in the future.
+We now bill directly to RCMP/Medavie Blue Cross (For RMT Massage and Acupuncture).